 Another point worth considering is that both good and bad service experience triggers viral loops with customers sharing their impressions with friends and relatives, or even making public statements in social networks.

-For a business, it is critical making customers happy to attract others and maintain a good reputation.
+For a business, it is critical for making customers happy to attract others and maintain a good reputation.
 True, this factor is more about profit increase than cost saving, but isn’t it the ultimate purpose of any business?

 Improved operator happiness